 2. Seaweed Promotes Early Plant Growth & Stronger Roots

-Another key benefit of seaweed fertiliser is its high concentration of growth-promoting hormones such as auxins, cytokinins, and gibberellins.
-These hormones play a crucial role in stimulating cell division, elongation, and differentiation in plants, leading to faster and healthier growth.
+One of the standout seaweed benefits is its ability to promote early plant growth and foster stronger root development.
+Seaweed fertiliser is rich in growth-promoting hormones such as auxins, cytokinins, and gibberellins.
+These hormones are crucial in stimulating plant cell division, elongation, and differentiation, leading to faster, healthier growth right from the start.

 Plant root rhyzosphere